schliepk/UMM_CSCI_4453_Lab_4/README.md

 Now a **primary key** is just a key for a table, and a **foreign key** is a an attribute in one table that corresponds to primary key in another table.

-Many database systems (mariaDB and mySQL included) allow the user to introduce **constraints** into the system.
+Many database systems (SQL Server and mySQL included) allow the user to introduce **constraints** into the system.
 Read up on [mysql's foreign keys](http://dev.mysql.com/doc/refman/5.6/en/create-table-foreign-keys.html), for an example.
 These constraints help maintain **referential integrity**:  consistency in table spread across multiple tables.

 For example, suppose you had an `inventory` table with a `vendor_id` attribute that was a foreign key in the `vendor` table.
 It would probably be a bad idea if you inserted a record into `inventory` that included an invalid `vendor_id`.